hpedskis/RatherBeWebApp/README.md

 * (6 points) Use AngularJS
-    * I'm going to follow some tutorials and learn Angular 2 and integrate it *I'm not sure exactly where I'll use it yet, but I need to learn Angular for my summer internship so I will for sure do this!
+    * I'm going to follow some tutorials and learn Angular 2 and integrate it
+    * AngularJS a client-side framework which can provide a lot of great things like templating, data-binding, and clean modular code.
+I mostly want to use AngularJS because I need to learn it for my summer internship but I also think it's a good real world skill to have.

 * (3 points) Unit Testing with JS
     * will use Mocha to create unit tests